timliang4/Business-Sentiment-Analysis/README.md

 The Business Sentiment Analysis RESTful API performs sentiment analysis on the most recent reviews of any business supported by the [Google Places API](https://developers.google.com/maps/documentation/places/web-service/overview), providing users with up-to-date and accurate information about the business.

-The API and app are not publicly deployed because the Google Places API is not free.
-However, you are more than welcome to deploy the API locally or publicly for your own use.
+The API and app are not publicly deployed because the Google Places API is not free and neither is deploying apps.

 ### Example